Ockerse/RPS/README.md

 Once your app is registered, select it and go to <b>Features>Game Center</b>

 ![Image](doc/appstoreGC.png "App Store Game Center")

+From here you can manage all of your achievements and leaderboards.
+When you make a new leaderboard or achievement keep in mind that the identifier you choose cannot be changed later.
+You will use this identifier in your code to save players progress and data to the leaderboard or achievement that corresponds to the identifier.

+You are now ready to start implementing Game Center in your code.

 Step-by-step coding instructions
 =======